getoutreach/extensibility-sdk/docs/context.md

 To reduce the length of the URL, external information is packed to the shorter format by using the **pack()** function of [ExternalInfoUtils](https://github.com/getoutreach/extensibility-sdk/blob/main/src/context/ExternalInfoUtils.ts).

 The value is JSON serialized form of the contextual array with all the property names being abbreviated.
-To read the values addon creator has to use either **unpack()** function from the ExternalInfoUtils or manually deserialize the array and read the values using abbreviated property names.
+To read the values application creator has to use either **unpack()** function from the ExternalInfoUtils or manually deserialize the array and read the values using abbreviated property names.

 - **enabled** -> e
 - **id** -> i